Nokia-Bell-Labs/zkstream/README.md

 `cargo run -- --help` will again show the available options.
 The option `-p` allows you to choose which query to run; `-v` which variant (same as above).

+## Limitations

+There are some shortcuts and limitations in the current code:

+1. As ZoKrates does not support 'private' (secret) outputs, proofs that have private outputs actually return them publicly.
+This means that, with the given code, the verifier gets access to these secrets!
+When this happens, this is indicated in the code in a comment.
+For example, in `energy/zokrates-debs/src/historical.poseidon.zok`, line 33: `// value (private), hashed value (public)` means that the first output should be kept private, while the second one is public.
+Some other languages than ZoKrates, e.g. RISC-Zero, do not have this limitation: they support private outputs.
+2. Leakage profiles may not always be obvious.
+For example, if the verifier keeps track of subsequent predictions in the DEBS challenge, they may be able to deduce the original input values.
+Even though theoretically this is part of the allowed leakage profile, it may still be unexpected.
+3. In the NEXMark benchmarks, partitioning is not fully checked by the verifier: we check whether all outputs are passed into inputs of the next step, but do not verify whether the partitioning was correct.
+This is possible by re-executing some of the steps of the prover in the verifier but not implemented.
+4. Simulating arithmetic operations in ZKP is slow.
+Therefore, we have converted floats into integers by multiplying them with 1000, which fits the range defined by the DEBS2014 specification.
+The verifier must divide by 1000 to get back to the correct values.
+5. We assume the public key is unique per (`plug_id`, `household_id`, `house_id`).
+Each property is represented as an unsigned 32 bit int.
+To simulate a more realistic setup, the sensor (signer) is not aware of the `house_id`, `household_id`, or `plug_id` as it is identified by a public key.
+Therefore, we define a device id which is known by the verifier, and can be mapped to the correct `house_id`, `household_id`, or `plug_id`.
+This additionally implies that the `device_id` uniquely maps to three 32 bit uint properties, which still comfortably fits in a single element (< 254 bits).
+6. A salt is split into 6 86-bit fields, similar to [chunking large numeric values in ed25519 where base 85 is used](https://github.com/Electron-Labs/ed25519-circom/blob/c9435c021384a74009c0b2ec2a5e863b2190e63b/circuits/verify.circom#L122).
+We use 86 bits because a 256 bit salt fits nicely in 6 elements.
+We are not clear on whether using more bits per element is considered safe.

 ## License

 This project is licensed under the BSD 3-Clause Clear License - see the [LICENSE](LICENSE) file for details.